 Student Investigator Dian Hu is a Ph.D. student in the Systems Engineering program at the George Washington University’s School of Engineering and Applied Science.
 Dian earned his Bachelor of Science degree in Systems Engineering from the GW with honors.
 In his first job before graduate study, Dian worked on several projects involving data visualization, data migration and web-based application development.
 Dian’s academic interests are Big Data and Health, Rumor Spreading Mechanisms, Influenza, Risky Decision Models, Machine Learning, and Natural Language Processing.

-Student Investigator Michael C. Smith is a Ph.D. student in the Systems Engineering department at the George Washington University’s School of Engineering and Applied Science.
+Student Investigator Michael C. Smith is a Ph.D. candidate in the Systems Engineering department at the George Washington University’s School of Engineering and Applied Science.
 Michael earned his bachelor’s and master’s degrees from the Computer Science department at the Johns Hopkins University, concentrating on natural language processing and machine learning.
 His past experience includes stints at IBM Global Business Services, IBM Watson, and JHU’s Human Language Technology Center of Excellence.
 Currently, Michael’s interests lie where public health and text analysis intersect: generating and leveraging big data from social media to further behavioral epidemiology and the models therein of decision-making under risk.

-Student Investigator Adrian Benton is a Ph.D. student in the Computer Science department at Johns Hopkins University.
+Student Investigator Adrian Benton is a Ph.D. candidate in the Computer Science department at Johns Hopkins University.
 He has previously conducted research on using social media for public health.
 His role on the project is to develop new natural language processing and machine learning algorithms that mine social media data.

 Student Investigator Zachary Wood-Doughty is a Ph.D. student in the Computer Science department at Johns Hopkins University.
 His role on the project is to develop new natural language processing and machine learning algorithms that analyze social media user behavior.